콘텐츠로 이동

 SubBytes: S-Box as GF(2⁸) Multiplicative Inverse

 The S-box is not arbitrary — each byte b is mapped to b⁻¹ mod (x⁸+x⁴+x³+x+1) (multiplicative inverse in GF(2⁸)), then an affine transform is applied.
-This provides: - Non-linearity: breaks any linear algebraic attack - Avalanche: 1 bit change in input changes ~50% of output bits after several rounds
+This provides: - Non-linearity: contributes resistance to linear and algebraic analysis; it does not by itself rule out every algebraic attack - Avalanche observation: across suitable input samples, a one-bit input change is expected to change roughly half the output bits; this is a statistical design property, not a per-input guarantee

 AES-GCM: Authenticated Encryption